© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Burnt Mound North of Dinaston Farm is a scheduled monument protected by Cadw under reference PE488.
 View the official record →

-Burnt Mound North of Dinaston Farm is a prehistoric burnt mound located in Pembrokeshire, Wales, and is recorded in the Cadw Schedule of Ancient Monuments as PE488.
+Burnt Mound North of Dinaston Farm is a prehistoric burnt mound located in Pembrokeshire, Wales, designated as a scheduled ancient monument under the reference PE488.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE488.

 Burnt Mound North of Dinaston Farm dates from the prehistoric period, and is classified as a burnt mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Burnt Mound North of Dinaston Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE488.